kaalam/document.source/jazz_reference/pages/basics_jazz_vision.md

 ---
 title: What is the vision?
-What does Jazz want to become?
+What does Jazz want to be?
 summary: What will Jazz be if everything is finally implemented as it is imagined today.
 sidebar: mydoc_sidebar
 permalink: basics_jazz_vision.html